-A corollary of highly dense and informative genetic maps 40 is the need to accurately acquire, analyze and store large volumes of data on each individual or family studied.
-For example, a genome-wide linkage analysis on a 30 member pedigree at 10 cM resolution would generate data for five or more alleles.
+A corollary of highly dense and informative genetic maps 45 is the need to accurately acquire, analyze and store large volumes of data on each individual or family studied.
+For example, a genome-wide linkage analysis on a 30 member pedigree at 10 cM resolution would generate data for approximately 30,000 alleles, with many markers showing 50 five or more alleles.
 Currently, alleles are visually interpreted and then manually entered into spreadsheets for analysis and storage.
 This approach requires a large amount of time and effort, and introduces the high likelihood of human error.
-Moreover, future studies of complex multifac- 50 multiplex fluorescent PCR and data acquisition on autotorial disease loci will require large-scale genotyping on hundreds or thousands of individuals.
+Moreover, future studies of complex multifac- 55 torial disease loci will require large-scale genotyping on hundreds or thousands of individuals.
 Finally, manual genotyping is arduous, boring, time consuming, and highly error prone.
-Each of these features suggests that automation of genotype data generation, acquisition, interpretation, and 55 storage is required to fully utilize the developing genetic maps.
+Each of these features suggests that automation of genotype data generation, acquisition, interpretation, and 60 storage is required to fully utilize the developing genetic maps.
 Some effort has been made to assist in allele identification and data storage (ABI Genotyper manual and software, Applied Biosystems Inc.), incorporated by reference.
-However, this software still requires substantial user interaction to place manually assigned alleles into a spreadsheet, and is unable to deconvolve (hence cannot accurately genotype) closely spaced alleles or perform other needed analyses.
+However, this software still requires substantial user inter-65 action to place manually assigned alleles into a spreadsheet, and is unable to deconvolve (hence cannot accurately genotype) closely spaced alleles or perform other needed analyses.
 Importantly, no essential use is made of a CA-repeat marker's PCR stutter response pattern by the ABI software or by any other disclosed method or system for genotyping.